dekuNukem/Nintendo_Switch_Reverse_Engineering/bluetooth_hid_notes.md

 If `x01` it writes `x01` @`x5000` of SPI flash.
 With `x00`, it resets to `xFF` @`x5000`.

-If `x01` is set, then Switch initiates pairing, if not, initialize the device.
+If `x01` is set, then Switch initiates pairing, if not, initializes connection with the device.

 Switch always sends `x08 00` after every initialization.